 General Constitutional Protections

-The WORLD Policy Analysis Center analyzed national constitutional text in force as of May 2014.
+The WORLD Policy Analysis Center analyzed national constitutional texts in force as of May 2017.

 Why consider constitutions?